 The elementary school-aged (kindergarten and up) campers walk through our woods to Windybush Pool every Monday, Wednesday and Friday.
 A limited number of slots for swim lessons (for K-3rd grade campers only) on Tuesdays are available; contact the camp director for more information.

 Camp Montessori offers frequent field trips, ranging from seven per summer for the oldest group to four for the kindergarten group.
-Our 2016 field trips include visits to the Franklin Institute, Philadelphia Zoo, Greenbank Mills, Linvilla Orchards and Cape Henlopen State Park, and a canoeing trip on the Brandywine River.
+Our 2017 field trips include visits to the Air Mobility Command Museum, The Brandywine Zoo, the Marshall Steam Museum, Linvilla Orchards, the Pennsylvania Renaissance Faire, Cape Henlopen State Park and a tubing trip on the Brandywine River.

 For preschool-aged campers

-The preschool camp program has a structure similar to our school-year preschool program and is staffed by several of our year-round assistant teachers along with other seasonal staff.
+The Pandas camp program has a structure similar to our school-year Primary Program and is staffed by several of our year-round assistant teachers along with other seasonal staff.

-The camp is more recreationally focused than the school-year program, but still focuses on hands-on learning, social, emotional, and language development, and fun!
+The camp has a greater focus on recreation than the school-year program, but still focuses on hands-on learning, social, emotional and language development, and fun!
 We are lucky to have such a large campus to explore, and we take special advantage of it in the summer.
-Our theme for summer 2016 is world geography!
+Our theme for summer 2017 is botany!